-Repayments of bond principal are reported as expenditures in the governmental funds and, thus, have the effect of reducing fund balance because current financial resources have been used; however, the repayment reduces non-current liabilities at the government-wide level.
-Also, some expenses reported in the statement of activities do not require the use of current financial resources; therefore, are not reported as expenditures in governmental funds.
+Repayments of bond principal are reported as expenditures at the governmental fund level and, thus, have the effect of reducing fund balance because current financial resources have been used; however, the repayment reduces non-current liabilities at the government-wide level.
+Also, some expenses reported in the statement of activities do not require the use of current financial resources; and therefore, are not reported as expenditures at the governmental fund level.

-Principal payments on long-term debt \$ 662,921
+Principal payments on long-term debt \$ 650,588

-Initiation of finance purchase (120,574)

 Amortization of bond discount (3,670)

-Change in accrued interest 10,600
+Change in accrued interest 10,853

 Total \$ 549,277